 If Denied for Adverse Credit

 - You may obtain a credit worthy endorser.
-Be aware, if you are denied you will most likely continue to be denied in the future.
-You should be prepared to secure an endorser this year who can assist you for future years as well.
+Be aware that if your loan request is denied, it will most likely continue to be denied in the future.
+You should be prepared to secure an endorser this year who can assist you in future years as well.

-- Your student may accept an additional Federal Direct Unsubsidized loan
+- Instead of getting an endorser, your student may request an additional Federal Direct Unsubsidized loan:

 • Additional Unsubsidized loan amount limit for a Freshmen and Sophomores is $4,000